 "Not qualified" means that your company's employee stock purchase plan (ESPP) does not meet the requirements under Section 423 of the Internal Revenue Code, which are discussed in other FAQs.
 If it is structured like a tax-qualified Section 423 plan (except for whatever feature disqualifies it), the mechanics and procedures of a purchase will be the same as those of a qualified ESPP.

-However, the favorable tax treatment for participants will not apply.
+The favorable tax treatment for participants in a Section 423 ESPP does not apply to participants in a nonqualified ESPP.
 Instead, the taxation that applies to the value of any discount stemming from the purchase price or company match resembles the taxation of an exercise spread from nonqualified stock options.
-For example, when the purchase price is discounted from the market price on the purchase date, the spread is taxed as ordinary income and there is withholding.
+For example, when the purchase price is discounted from the market price on the purchase date, the spread is taxed as ordinary income.
+The taxes (income tax, Social Security, and Medicare) are withheld.
 Any additional gain on the sale above the market price on the purchase date is capital gain.
 This can be short- or long-term, depending on how long the shares are held after purchase.

 Example: Your company offers you a nonqualified ESPP that is available only to hourly and nonexecutive employees.